Live Input

 When no NDI Stream or a wrong number of streams is detected, try to refresh the Video Sources of your System:

-Select your System into Project Explorer
+Select your System in Project Explorer

-Right-click with your mouse to open the Context Menu
+open the Context Menu with a right-cklick

-Click to "Refresh Video Sources"
+select "Refresh Video Sources"

 Add NDI to your Project